TokisanGames/Terrain3D/doc/docs/tips.md

 Tips
 ======

-## Understanding Regions
+## Regions

-Terrain3D provides users non-contiguous 1024x1024 sized regions on a 16x16 region grid.
-So a user might have a 1k x 2k island in one corner of the world and a 4k x 4k island elsewhere.
-In between are empty regions, visually flat space where they could place an ocean.
-In these empty regions, no vram is consumed, nor collision generated.

-The regions are visible if `View Gizmos` is enabled in the Godot `Perspective` menu.

-You pay in memory and vram for each region you have, so be aware of their use.
-If you're going to have a small world that will fit within 1024m^2, then don't sculpt it around the origin point (0, 0).
-That would allocate 4 regions.
-Instead sculpt it around (512, 512) so that all of your data can fit within 1 region.

 Outside of regions, there is no collision.
 Raycasts won't hit anything.
 Querying terrain heights or other data will result in NANs or INF.
 Look through the API for specific return values.

-You can determine if a given location is within a region by using `Terrain3DStorage.get_region_index(global_position)`.
+You can determine if a given location is within a region by using `Terrain3DData.has_regionp(global_position)`.
 It will return -1 if the XZ location is not within a region.
 Y is ignored.

 ## Performance